Genesis Albums Ranked Worst to Best

 The late Merle Haggard's songs found a home in some famous rock 'n' roll hearts.

-That Time Crosby, Stills, Nash and Young Pulled It Together for Live Album ‘4 Way Street’
+How Crosby, Stills, Nash and Young Pulled Together on ‘4 Way Street’

-Seldom in rock history have four guys who seemingly couldn’t stand each other sounded so good together as Crosby, Stills, Nash and Young did on their 1971 double live album 4 Way Street.
+Seldom in rock history have four guys who seemingly couldn’t stand each other sounded so good together.